OctopusDeploy/Issues/docs/CONTRIBUTING.internal.md

 - `team/<team>` - The team that is currently responsible for the Issue in a shared repository
 - `state/triage` - New issues that have not yet been triaged by the team
-- `priority/p1` and `priority/p2` - P1 and P2 issues, which are the most severe
+- `p1` and `p2` - Priorty labels for P1 and P2 issues, which are the most severe
 - `kind/bug` - Bugs, defects, etc
 - `kind/feature` - Features, additions, improvements and enhancements
 - `closed/wontfix` - It’s a problem, but we don’t intend to fix it due to constraints